7 Essential Networking Tips (for People Who Hate Networking)

 As we come to the holiday party season, it’s time to brush up on your networking tips.
 All the formal events are great opportunities to show off your fancy suits and and dresses, but they’re also an opportunity to mingle with some people outside your usual social sphere, which can be great for business.

-Although there are a few people who enjoy networking, for most of us, it’s a bit of a chore, so we tend to avoid it, but here are some tips for helping you make the most out of your networking opportunities–and maybe even enjoy them.
+Here are some tips for helping you make the most out of your networking opportunities–and maybe even enjoy them.

 We know the kinds of things you tell yourself: “Buying the ticket for that charity dinner was what really helps the organization–they don’t need me to be there.”
 The truth is that there are always dozens of excuses not to go to these events–we’re all busy and it’s hard to muster the energy for one more thing in our day.
 But if you don’t show up, you won’t make any connections, but, even worse, you’ll have it hanging over your head as something you should do, but can’t.
 And the next time an occasion rolls around, it will be that much harder to get yourself out.